umee-network/umee/docs/architecture/adr-template.md

 ### Backwards Compatibility

-> All ADRs that introduce backwards incompatibilities must include a section describing these incompatibilities and their severity.
-The ADR must explain how the author proposes to deal with these incompatibilities.
-ADR submissions without a sufficient backwards compatibility treatise may be rejected outright.
+> All Tasks that introduce backwards incompatibilities must include a section describing these incompatibilities and their severity.
+The Task must explain how the author proposes to deal with these incompatibilities.
+Task submissions without a sufficient backwards compatibility treatise may be rejected outright.

 ### Positive